Hardhat-Enterprises/AppAttack/Tools.sh V2.0 Update Documentation.md

 4. Included a Step-by-step Guide:
 Developed a guide to assist beginners in learning and using the tools more effectively.
 5. Added New Tools:
-Added three new Pen-Testing tools: John the Ripper, Metasploit, and SQLmap.
+Added four new Pen-Testing tools: John the Ripper, Metasploit, SQLmap, and Wapiti.
 Added two new Secure Code Review tools: SonarQube and Bandit.
 Expands the tool's capabilities, providing users with more options for both Pen-Testing and Secure Code Review, thus improving their security assessment efforts.

 **Bug Fixes**